 Know Before You Go

 You can see the grave marker when the cathedral is open.
-You'll find it on the floor, to the left of the cathedral's southwest entrance.
+You'll find it on the floor, immediately to the left as you go through the cathedral's main entrance.